Enquire

 Pigeon Island National Park

-Pigeon Island National Park, a short boat ride from Nilaveli Beach, offers unparalleled diving and snorkelling experiences amidst thriving coral reefs teeming with turtles, sharks, and a kaleidoscope of fish species.
-This sanctuary boasts a captivating coral reef teeming with over 100 species of vibrant corals, creating a kaleidoscope of colours and shapes beneath the azure waters.
-With its serene beauty and rich biodiversity, Pigeon Island offers the perfect backdrop for a romantic experience in the enchanting waters of Trincomalee.
+Pigeon Island National Park, just a short boat ride from Nilaveli Beach, offers unmatched diving and snorkelling experiences among vibrant coral reefs with turtles, sharks, and many fish species.
+This sanctuary boasts an impressive coral reef, home to over 100 species of colourful corals, creating a stunning variety of hues and shapes beneath the clear waters.
+Pigeon Island is the perfect setting for a romantic experience with its tranquil beauty and rich biodiversity.

 Fort Fredrick

 Constructed in 1623 by the Portuguese, Fort Frederick is a significant historical landmark in Trincomalee, commanding a strategic position overlooking the bustling harbour.
-The harbour’s prominence in Asia, owing to its natural attributes and strategic location, attracted the interest of various European powers over the centuries, including the Portuguese, Dutch, and British.
-Brief periods of occupation by the French and Danish also mark the fort’s tumultuous history, reflecting its importance as a naval stronghold.
-Swami Rock, nestled within the fort’s confines, offers an ideal vantage point to enjoy the beautiful ocean.
+Due to its natural features and strategic location, the harbour’s prominence in Asia attracted the interest of various European powers over the centuries, including the Portuguese, Dutch, and British.
+Brief periods of occupation by the French and Danish also mark the fort’s tumultuous history, illustrating its importance as a naval stronghold.
+Swami Rock, nestled within the fort’s confines, offers an ideal vantage point to appreciate the beautiful ocean.

 Sri Thirukoneswaram Kovil Temple